openhab/openhab-docs/_addons_bindings/zwave/doc/ring/rkeu_0_0.md

 ### Inclusion Information

-1: Activate inclusion mode on controller
+  1. Activate inclusion mode on controller

-2: hold button 1 on keypad for 3 seconds to enter inclusion mode
+  2. Hold button 1 on keypad for 3 seconds to enter inclusion mode

-3: Device should appear in inbox
+  3. Device should appear in inbox

 ### Exclusion Information

-1: Initiate exclusion mode on controller
+  1. Initiate exclusion mode on controller

-2: hold button 1 on kepad for 3 seconds.
+  2. Hold button 1 on kepad for 3 seconds.

-3: buttons on keypad should no longer beep when pressed
+  3. Buttons on keypad should no longer beep when pressed

 ### General Usage Information